Mitiq: A software package for error mitigation on noisy quantum computers: Discussion

 The purposeful randomization of gates is another approach to quantum error mitigation.
 Specific techniques include compiling the quantum circuit with twirling gates~\cite{wallman2016noise}, expressing noiseless gates in a basis of noisy gates as in probabilistic error cancellation~\cite{Temme_2017_PRL}, and a hybrid proposal improving the scaling of the technique with circuit depth and other resources~\cite{endo2018practical}.
 Such techniques have been investigated experimentally in trapped ions~\cite{Zhang_2020_NatComm} and superconducting qubits~\cite{Sun_2020_arXiv} (implementing gate set tomography).

 Subspace expansion refers to another set of error mitigation techniques.
 In Ref.~\cite{McClean_2017_PRA}, a hybrid quantum-classical hierarchy was introduced, while in Ref.~\cite{Bonet_2018_PRA}, symmetry verification was introduced.
-It has been demonstrated with a stabilizer-like method \cite{McArdle_2019_PRL}, exploiting molecular symmetries \cite{McClean_2020_NatComm}, and with an experiment on a superconducting circuit device \cite{Sagastizabal_2019_PRA}.
+It has been demonstrated with a stabilizer-like method~\cite{McArdle_2019_PRL}, exploiting molecular symmetries~\cite{McClean_2020_NatComm}, and with an experiment on a superconducting circuit device~\cite{Sagastizabal_2019_PRA}.
+Other symmetry-based protocols have since been proposed~\cite{Koczor_2021,Huggins_2021virtual,Cai_2021}.
 Other error mitigation techniques include approximating error-correcting codes in quantum channels~\cite{Cafaro_2014_PRA}, and have been extended to improve quantum sensing~\cite{Otten_2018_PRA}, metrology~\cite{Zhou_2020_PRR}, and reduce errors in analog quantum simulation~\cite{Sun_2020_arXiv}.